dcas796/BinaryCookieReader/README.md

 python3 BinaryCookieReader.py [path] [output_path]
 `

+where:
-where `[path]` is the path to the `.binarycookies` file (generally, Safari's `Cookies.binarycookies` file is stored in `~/Library/Containers/com.apple.Safari/Data/Library/Cookies/Cookies.binarycookies`) and `[output_path]` is the path pointing to the destination of the `cookies.txt` file (more information about the `Netscape Cookies.txt File Format` at `http://justsolve.archiveteam.org/wiki/Netscape_cookies.txt`).
+- `[path]` is the path to the `.binarycookies` file (generally, Safari's `Cookies.binarycookies` file is stored in `~/Library/Containers/com.apple.Safari/Data/Library/Cookies/Cookies.binarycookies`)
+- `[output_path]` is the path pointing to the destination of the `cookies.txt` file (more information about the `Netscape Cookies.txt File Format` at `http://justsolve.archiveteam.org/wiki/Netscape_cookies.txt`)

 ## Cookies.binarycookies Format

 Cookies.binarycookies file is composed of several pages and each page can have one or more cookies.
 The complete file format is explained below:

 ### File Format:
-1. The file starts with a 4 byte magic string: cook.
+1. The file starts with a 4 byte magic string: `cook`.
 It is used to identify the file type.
 2. Next four bytes is an integer specifying the number of pages in the file.
 3. Following that, a 4 byte integer for each page, represents the page size.
 4. Next to that, the file contains the actual page content.
 Each page is of length corresponding to the page size.
 Page format is explained below.
 5. The file ends with an 8 byte value and it might be file checksum.`

 ### Page Format:
 1. Every page starts with a 4 byte page header: 0x00000100.